Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Chenonceau is perhaps most famous for the power struggle between Diane de Poitiers (Henri II's mistress) and Catherine of Medici (his wife).

 Upon his return to France, Henri was 11.
 Diane was 31, and faithfully married.
-But then her husband died, and Henri grew up, and they became lovers.
+But then her husband died, and Henri grew up, and things happened.

-From the moment Catherine of Medici arrived at the French court to marry Henri II (she did, by the way, fall head over heels in love with her husband), she realized he only had eyes for "the other woman", Diane (who also happened to be her third cousin).
+Henri II, as he had become, was destined to marry Catherine de Medici, and the moment she arrived at the French court, she realized he only had eyes for "the other woman", Diane (who also happened to be her third cousin).

 When Henri II inherited the spectacular Chenonceau in 1547, he promptly gave it to Diane.